A new award year just started — where is my financial aid?By : Kim Murphy | March 1, 2018

 Your financial aid may be affected if you are applying for both loans and grants and either the first or second payment period in your current academic year includes both June 30th and July 1st.

-In this case, your financial aid may be awarded in either award year if you have both 2016–2017 and 2017–2018 paperwork on file.
-You will be awarded from the oldest active award year in which there is eligibility.
+In this case, your financial aid may be awarded in either award year if you have both 2017–2018 and 2018–2019 paperwork on file.
+You will be awarded in the active award year that is most beneficial to you.